BackPonBeauty/Supermodel3-PonMi/README.md

 ## 🙏 Acknowledgments

-First and foremost, I would like to express my deepest gratitude to **Bart Trzynadlowski, Nikolas Nikas**, and the entire **Supermodel development team**.
+First and foremost, I would like to express my deepest gratitude to **Bart Trzynadlowski, Nik Henson**, and the entire **Supermodel development team**.
 Their incredible work in documenting and emulating the complex Sega Model 3 hardware has made this project possible.
 This fork is built upon their solid foundation, with my own experimental features added to enhance the "Arcade Experience."

 ---